syonfox/I_Comander/REQUIRMENTS.md

 **Extra but not critical Requirements**

-Gear Checklists: checklists which are completed prior to leaving base or the field as opposed to mission specific checklists.
+- Gear Checklists: checklists which are completed prior to leaving base or the field as opposed to mission specific checklists.
 Design with this add on in mind.
+- Store regulatory documentation: allow the user to upload PDF documents related to insurance and licensing through the admin interface.
+Allow the user to name these documents.
+From the mobile app allow the user to access these documents in case they are required by officials such as police or wildlife officers.
+So there would be a section in the app called "Licensing Docs" or something like that and when the user went to that area they would get a list of documents which they could display on screen.